Last Updated on October 12, 2021 by Julia Wilson

 Most cat owners who I know admit to kissing their cat.
 It seems perfectly normal among cat lovers, but non-cat people (not to mention my mother) seem to balk at the idea.
 But the question is, is it safe to kiss your cat?

 If you have a healthy immune system and your cat is free of disease and parasites then the odd peck is unlikely to cause you any harm (although there is a small chance).

 Who should not kiss their cat?

 - Immunocompromised people

 Cats and humans can become infected with common bacteria such as Pasteurella, Staphylococcus, E-Coli, and salmonella.
 All of which are highly contagious.
 Ringworm is a common fungal infection that easily spread from cats to humans and vice versa via direct contact.

-There is research to suggest that cats contain certain bacteria in their mouths which cause gum disease.
+There is research to suggest that cats contain certain bacteria in their mouths that cause gum disease.
 Not only can gum disease lead to loss of teeth, but it has a greater impact on the organs.
 A peck on the head is just as enjoyable and carries less risk of transmission of disease.
-Also, cats have scent glands on their cheeks and lips which secrete feel-good pheromones when they rub on objects (such as the sofa, doors, YOU), and a kiss from their human companion may be seen by your cat a similar demonstration of affection and ownership as the cat would display to you.
+Also, cats have scent glands on their temples, cheeks, lips and chin which secrete feel-good pheromones when they rub on objects (such as the sofa, doors, YOU), and a kiss from their human companion may be seen by your cat a similar demonstration of affection and ownership as the cat would display to you.

 Cats can stimulate the immune system